schnoberts1/Magick.Native.RegressionTest/README.md

 ## Checks

+vvvvv WTF is this one pixel check?

 - One pixel: white at alpha 132 multiplied by grey 252 at alpha 132.
 - Disc: `CopyAlpha` gives an opaque white image the alpha of a grey paper disc. `Multiply` then applies the paper.
   `Over` puts the result on opaque white.
 Each edge pixel's alpha is the fraction of it inside the disc.

+vvvvvv link?
 The program computes the expected values from the W3C Compositing and Blending Level 1 formulas: multiply with source-over alpha, then source-over.
 PASS means an exact match.
 For the one pixel, alpha is Sa + Da − Sa·Da = 196 and colour is (Sca·Dca + Sca·(1 − Da) + Dca·(1 − Sa)) / alpha = 253.
 7.1.2-31 returns the numerator, 194.